It’s our 100th article! Well, it was until I rearranged things on Dec 05 2022 and now it’s 93rd.

 Anyway, in between that IB program in McNally for Grade 10-12, and my GEP in Dunman for Secondary 1-2, was this little slice of the AC program in Vernon Barford in Grade 9.
 I remember very little about my time here other than my math teacher and form teacher, whom was very encouraging and whom I liked a lot.
 That and how I didn’t care for many of the people in my class as I found them rough and wild and immature.
 I did, however, dig up two diary entries I made, on Mar 10 1999 and May 25 1999, which provided me with my only primary source for most of the people in my class here, as I apparently jotted down a number of people in my class and wrote notes on them.
 This I am thankful for, for it triggered memories that were long buried and otherwise would have been lost.
 They’re still largely just first names though, I don’t remember most of their last names.

-As a tangent, my diary entry also contained one excellent Tigey memory from Singapore that I do not remember ever taking place or even writing, but I apparently wrote down a memory on Mar 10 1999 that “I remembered the time Miss Tan declared a silent Maths class because Tigey was asleep in the scrabble bag with an eraser for the pillow and small pieces of blu-tack for ear-muffs.”
+As a tangent, my diary entry also contained one excellent Tigey memory from Singapore that I do not remember taking place, but I apparently wrote down a memory on Mar 10 1999 that “I remembered the time Miss Tan declared a silent Maths class because Tigey was asleep in the scrabble bag with an eraser for the pillow and small pieces of blu-tack for ear-muffs.”
 I don’t even remember a Miss Tan as a teacher though, maybe she was covering for someone or my/our memories are really busted.
 But what a cute memory!

 Vernon Barford Students